Donaim/proviral-pres1/slides.md

 - CFEIntact is currently not doing well with subtypes other than B, and we want to fix that.

 - It would be nice to output more regions information in CFEIntact, such as the various PSI locations.
-Basically to completely overtake that function from the pipeline.
+Basically to completely overtake that function from the proviral pipeline.

 - We want to give CFEIntact a notion of "confidence" and "severity", with which every defect can be labelled.
   This can help researchers decide if they need to take a closer look.